Scientific-Computing-Lab/gpuFLOPBench/README.md

 ‼️‼️
 We note that the base container image will take up about 15 GB of storage space, which then jumps to 40 GB when we build the container; once we start building codes and gathering profiling data, the disk usage will jump up to about 50 GB.
 Please ensure your system has enough storage space before continuing.
+Additional note: we provide all the sampling and code-scraping data -- therefore you can simply use a non-NVIDIA-gpu-enabled machine to run the LLM queries with our dataset.
 ‼️‼️

 ```